 Who runs FGC practices and rehearsals?

-FGC training and rehearsals are run chiefly by FGC Artistic/Executive Director Jonathon Roitman, with occasional guest coaches from the circus community.
+FGC training and rehearsals are run chiefly by FGC Artistic/Executive Director Jonathon Roitman and other FGC coaches, with occasional guest coaches from the circus community.

 How does FGC address safety?